google/draco/BUILDING.md

 built with the transcoder support may result in increased binary sizes of the produced libraries and executables compared to the default CMake settings.

+The following CMake variables can be used to configure Draco to use local copies of third party dependencies.

+- `DRACO_EIGEN_PATH`: this path must contain an Eigen directory that includes the Eigen sources.
+- `DRACO_FILESYSTEM_PATH`: this path must contain the ghc directory where the filesystem includes are located.
+- `DRACO_TINYGLTF_PATH`: this path must contain tiny_gltf.h and its
+  dependencies.

+If not specified the Draco build requires the presence of the submodules that are stored within `draco/third_party`.

 Debugging and Optimization
 --------------------------